 A tentative course schedule for your section is provided on D2L.
-An accessible version of the schedule in the forms of checklists are also provided on D2L.
-Please note that while it is listed as a full summer session, our last class will be held on Thursday, August 3rd.
+An accessible version of the schedule in the form of checklists are also provided on D2L.

 Students are responsible for carefully consulting the schedule regularly, completing the assigned readings and the assignments by their specified dates and times.